13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 The man who choked a manager over "false advertising"

 Black Friday is hard enough to manage when customers know what sales are being offered.
-But it's even harder when shoppers don't really understand the store's deals.
+But it's even more difficult when shoppers don't really understand the store's deals.
 One Old Navy worker described such a situation—and the meltdown that ensued.

 "We would usually have several items on a table, but only one would be on sale," wrote Reddit user @CeeDeee2.
 "It was clear though, there would be like T-shirts, skirts, and sweaters and the sign would say 'T-shirts $5.'"
 Well, when one customer learned everything on the table wasn't on sale, he "started flipping out about false advertising," the employee recalled.
 "We wore lanyards and he grabbed my manager's lanyard and started choking her."